The formal resolution for the Town of Randall requesting permission to exceed the state revenue limit will appear as follows on the August 13 ballot:

 3. Ambulnz of DocGo Inc at $215,000 per year with 3.5% annual increases.

-The Towns are looking for a provider that offers:
+The Towns are looking for a provider that offers:- 24 hour service

 - Paramedic level service